-UnitedHealth beats profit estimates, raises FY forecast
+UnitedHealth beats profit estimates after Obamacare exit

 3 Min Read

-(Reuters) - UnitedHealth Group Inc (UNH.N), the largest U.S. health insurer, reported a better-than-expected quarterly profit, driven by its pharmacy benefit management business, medical cost control and raised its full-year earnings forecast.
+(Reuters) - UnitedHealth Group Inc (UNH.N), the largest U.S. health insurer,

-The insurer's results comes after a second attempt to pass a healthcare legislation in the Senate collapsed late on Monday, with U.S. President Donald Trump calling for an outright repeal of Obamacare and others seeking a change in direction toward bipartisanship.
+on Tuesday reported a better-than-expected quarterly profit, boosted by having put the Obamacare individual insurance business behind it.

-Last year, UnitedHealth pulled out of the 2017 Obamacare individual exchanges and took charges for the plans.
-The insurance, which was set up as part of former President Barack Obama's health reform law, had higher cost members than expected last year and many insurers lost money.
+UnitedHealth was losing money selling these plans when it pulled out of this market, as it and other insurers questioned the sustainability of former President Barack Obama's health reform law.

+Insurers typically raise prices on health plans to pass the 3-percent premium tax onto the insured but that part of Obamacare was put on hiatus last year after both Democrats and Republicans voted to do so.
+It would have been permanently repealed in the failed Republican bill.

+UnitedHealth called on Tuesday for the permanent repeal of the health insurance tax, saying it hurts consumers.

-UnitedHealth, which sells employer-based insurance as well as Medicare and Medicaid plans, said net earnings attributable to shareholders rose to $2.28 billion, or $2.32 per share, in the second quarter ended June 30, from $1.75 billion, or $1.81 per share, a year earlier.
+UnitedHealth, which sells employer-based insurance as well as for the government programs Medicare for the elderly and Medicaid for the poor, said net earnings rose to $2.28 billion, or $2.32 per share, in the second quarter ended June 30, from $1.75 billion, or $1.81 per share, a year earlier.

 Excluding items, UnitedHealth earned $2.46 per share, beating average estimate of $2.38, according to Thomson Reuters I/B/E/S.